CopernicaMarketingSoftware/Documentation/Mailerq/5.0/responsiveemail.md

 ## Config file variables

-When responsive emails are generated, MailerQ sometimes have to download resources from the internet to find out the dimensions of images and to fetch attachments.
+When emails are generated, MailerQ sometimes has to download resources from the internet to find out the dimensions of images and to fetch attachments.
 To prevent that the same resources are downloaded over and over again, MailerQ can be configured to use a cache.
 In the configuration file you can set